mozman/ezdxf/docs/source/tutorials/diameter_dimension.rst

 "EZ_RADIUS" default settings for to place text outside:

 =========== ====================================================================
-tmove       1 to keep dim line with text, this is the best setting for text
+tmove       1 = add a leader when dimension text is moved, this is the best
-            outside to preserve appearance of the DIMENSION entity, if editing afterwards in BricsCAD or AutoCAD. dimtad      1 to place text vertical above the dimension line
+            setting for text outside to preserve the appearance of the DIMENSION entity, if editing afterwards in a CAD application. dimtad      1 = place the text vertical above the dimension line
 =========== ====================================================================

 .. code-block:: python